coreinfrastructure/best-practices-badge/doc/implementation.md

 where *client id* and *client secret* are registered OAuth2 credentials of the app.

-The authorization callback URL in Github is: <http://localhost:3000/auth/github>
+The authorization callback URL in GitHub is: <http://localhost:3000/auth/github>

 [1] <https://github.com/settings/applications/new>
 [2] <https://devcenter.heroku.com/articles/config-vars>